wilsonmar/wilsonmar.github.io/_posts/2021-04-14-azure-networking.md

 PROTIP: Plan out your network typology ahead of time to define names of resources in a diagram such as this:

 <a target="_blank" href="https://learning.oreilly.com/attend/exam-az-303-microsoft-azure-architect-technologies-crash-course/0636920452881/0636920053523/">
-Tim Warner's 6 hr Live AZ-303 cert class on OReilly</a> teaches to his <a target="_blank" href="https://github.com/timothywarner/az303">GitHub repo</a> which includes a <a target="_blank" title="warner-azure-frankenstein-V2-793x629" href="https://user-images.githubusercontent.com/300046/114078765-904d4000-9866-11eb-80a0-dc017198cf3d.png">full diagram<br />
+Tim Warner's 6 hr Live AZ-303 cert class on OReilly</a> teaches to his <a target="_blank" href="https://github.com/timothywarner/az303">GitHub repo</a> which includes a <a target="_blank" title="warner-azure-frankenstein-V2-793x629" href="https://user-images.githubusercontent.com/300046/114078765-904d4000-9866-11eb-80a0-dc017198cf3d.png">this full diagram:<br />
 <img alt="warner-azure-frankenstein-V2-793x629" width="793" height="629" src="https://user-images.githubusercontent.com/300046/114078765-904d4000-9866-11eb-80a0-dc017198cf3d.png"></a>

 ## Hands-on start here

-This page assumes you've absorbed my <a target="_blank" href="https://wilsonmar.github.io/azure-onboarding/">Azure cloud onramp</a> for skill at Portal GUI and CLI.
+This page assumes you've absorbed <a target="_blank" href="https://wilsonmar.github.io/azure-onboarding/">my Azure onboarding instructions</a> for skill at Portal GUI and CLI.

 1. In the Portal GUI, G+\ to Search for "Net" and there appears: